Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Conclusions

 \section{Conclusions}

 We have developed a framework for exciton photoemission orbital tomography (exPOT) in periodic systems, thereby enabling the computation and interpretation of photoemission angular distributions from excitons in crystalline two-dimensional materials.
-The exPOT formalism is derived from first principles, using many-body perturbation theory and the Dyson orbital concept, and connects the photoemission intensity to results from $GW$+\gls[format=redefinition]{bse} calculations.
-As a manifestation of the electron-hole correlation, for each hole configuration, exciton photoemission is expressed as a coherent sum over Fourier-transformed conduction-band wave functions, weighted by the Bethe–Salpeter eigenvectors.
+The exPOT formalism is derived from first principles, using many-body perturbation theory and the Dyson orbital concept, and connects the photoemission intensity to results from $GW$+Bethe-Salpeter calculations.
+As a manifestation of the electron-hole correlation, for each hole configuration, exciton photoemission is expressed as a coherent sum over Fourier-transformed conduction-band wave functions, weighted by the Bethe–Salpeter eigenvector components.

-We have implemented the formalism in a computational workflow compatible with standard plane wave basis set $GW$+\gls{bse}, using \gls{dft} wave functions, $GW$ energies, and \gls{bse} eigenvectors.
+We have implemented the formalism in a computational workflow compatible with standard plane wave basis set $GW$+BSE, using DFT wave functions, $GW$ energies, and BSE eigenvectors.
 As a proof of concept, we have applied our formalism to the prototypical case of monolayer hexagonal boron nitride.
 The resulting exPOT maps exhibit distinct patterns for different excitonic states.
 These patterns are characterized by an energy dispersion that follows the hole states, while the electron part of the exciton wave function is reflected in the photoemission matrix element.
-Both contributions are further modified by the \gls{bse} eigenvectors.
+Both contributions are further modified by the BSE eigenvectors.
 The latter introduces an additional dependence on the pump polarization, resulting in the suppression of spectral weight in the momentum maps as a direct consequence of the excitonic character.

-The exPOT formalism for periodic systems bridges the gap between ab-initio many-body theory and experimentally measurable momentum-resolved spectra of excitons.
-It provides a powerful tool for gaining microscopic insight into the internal structure of excitons and offers a predictive framework for designing and interpreting next-generation trARPES experiments on low-dimensional quantum materials.
-Our formalism also includes excitons with finite center-of-mass momentum, making it particularly suited for elucidating the nature of momentum-dark excitons by establishing a direct connection between theory and experiment.
+The exPOT formalism for periodic systems provides a powerful tool for gaining microscopic insight into the internal structure of excitons and offers a predictive framework for designing and interpreting next-generation trARPES experiments on quantum materials.
+Our formalism also includes excitons with finite center-of-mass momentum, making it particularly suited for elucidating the nature of momentum-dark excitons by bridging the gap between ab-initio many-body theory and experimentally measurable momentum-resolved spectra.